 There are not always bruises or other signs of injury to the child’s head or body.
 If there are visible injuries they may be:

 It is important to get medical care right away if your baby is severely or violently shaken.
-Immediately take your child to your pediatrician or an emergency room.
+Immediately take your child to an emergency room.
 Early medical care may decrease the amount of brain damage.
 Don't let embarrassment, guilt, or fear get in the way of protecting your child's health or life.

 Your child's treatment plan will be based on the specific injuries your child has.
 Some steps for immediate care include: